Agave vilmoriniana (a-GAH-vee vil-mor-in-ee-AY-nuh) is a succulent evergreen perennial agave plant native to Mexico.

 Uses For Vilmoriniana Octopus

-This very dramatic plant makes a wonderful specimen plant or a focal point for a sunny border.
+This very dramatic drought tolerant plant makes a wonderful specimen plant or a focal point for a sunny border.

 It can also be used as a very large handsome container plant.

 This hardy succulent does well in coastal gardens and can also prosper in partially shaded inland gardens.

 Every xeriscape garden in the Southwest should several of them.

 Vilmoriniana is also an excellent choice for fire-prone areas (fire escaping) as it is considered “firewise” or “fire smart. “